 Be Flexible in Your Travels If Possible

 I think that everyone knows and understands this way on how to save money on vacation.
 It is as old as time.
-The more flexible you can be on your flight dates, for example, both coming and going, can score you a discount on airfare.
+The more flexible you can be on your flight dates, such as coming and going, can score you a discount on airfare.
 Search, Compare & Book a Flight today with Airfarewatchdog and Save Big!

-Another great way to be flexible on your flights is where you connect your flights to your final destination.
+Another great way to be flexible on your flights is by connecting your flights to your final destination.
 You may be able to save on your vacation by looking for cheaper flight legs than what is offered to you by airline and travel websites like CheapOair.
 Check Out Our Roundtrip Fares UNDER $199 at CheapOair

 Look to Spend Your Reward Points